 .
 You will see this screen.

-and in the following screen click VERIFY THE DOMAIN AND SETUP EMAIL
+and in the following screen click Verify Domain and set up Email

 You will see this screen.

 This screen just checks periodically if the MX records have propagated.
-You can also us http://ozdns.com.au
+You can also us whatsmydns.net

-The last step is to add Google's SPF record.
-Go into the main cPanel screen and click on the Authentication icon.
+Finally, we need to add Google's SPF record.
+Go into the main cPanel screen and click Authentication

 Under Include List